Certifying 3-Edge-Connectivity: The Cactus Representation of 2-Cuts

 \subsection{Verifying a Cactus Representation}

 Let $G$ be a graph and let $(C,\phi)$ be an alleged cactus-representation of its 2-cuts in the sense of Lemma~\ref{cactus representation}.
-We show how to certify an augmented cactus representation in linear time.
-To verify the cactus representation, we need to check two things.
-First, we need to ensure that $C$ in indeed a cactus graph, that is, every edge of $C$ is contained in exactly one cycle, that $\phi$ is a surjective mapping and hence there are no empty blobs, and that every edge of $G$ either connects two vertices in the same blob or is also present in $C$.
+We show how to verify a cactus representation in linear time.
+We need to check two things.
+First, we need to ensure that $C$ is indeed a cactus graph, that is, every edge of $C$ is contained in exactly one cycle, that $\phi$ is a surjective mapping and hence there are no empty blobs, and that every edge of $G$ either connects two vertices in the same blob or is also present in $C$.
 Second, we need to verify that the blobs of $C$ are $3$-edge-connected components of $G$.
-For this purpose, the cactus representation is augmented as discussed below.
+For this purpose, the cactus representation is augmented by a Mader construction sequence for each blob $B$.
+The verification procedure from Sect.~\ref{sec:verify mader} can then be applied.

-When encountering a back-edge from $u$ to $v$, we mark all edges on the tree path between $u$ and $v$, as well as the back edge $\edge uv$, as belonging to the same cycle.
-We verify that each edge is marked exactly once by this procedure and number the edges of the $i$-th cycle found with $i$.
+We first verify that $C$ is a cactus.
+We compute a chain decomposition of $C$ and verify that every chain is a cycle.
+We label all edges in the $i$-th cycle by $i$.
 We have now verified that $C$ is a cactus.

 Surjectivity of $\phi$ is easy to check.
 We then iterate over the edges $\edge uv$ of $G$.
 If its endpoints belong to the same blob, we associate the edge with the blob.
 If its endpoints do not belong to the same blob, we add the pair $\edge{\phi(u)}{\phi(v)}$ to a list.
 Having processed all edges, we check whether the constructed list and the edge list of $C$ are identical by first sorting both lists using radix sort and then comparing them for identity.